Last Updated on December 12, 2022 by rudyooms

 To be sure, I wiped both the devices (working and not working) and decided to take another good look at the flow and compare it with the Sign in Azure Ad log

-On the working device, I spotted some logs when the device was successfully upgraded to Windows Enterprise just at the same time the Sign in log was telling us the sign in to the Universal Store API was successfully.
+On the working device, I spotted some logs when the device was successfully upgraded to Windows Enterprise just at the same time the Sign-in log was telling us the sign-in to the Universal Store API was successful.

 The store log is mentioning the ProductID: BF712690PLOG.
 I hoped I could find it in the Product names and service plan identifiers for licensing – Azure AD – Microsoft Entra | Microsoft Docs.
 But looking at this documentation and spending some time on google, I really can’t find anything useful about this ProductID… but again.. it can’t be a coincidence…

-Because at the same time I also noticed some other event logs
+At the same time, I also noticed some other nice and funny event logs

-As shown above, this event log is telling us the “lease was successfully installed” and when looking at the Client-Licensing event log, it also showing us some other useful information
+As shown above, this event log tells us the “lease was successfully installed” and when looking at the Client-Licensing event log, it also shows us some other useful information

 The License has been successfully installed: Microsoft.Windows.48.X19-98813.
-When googling on the X19-98813, it looks like it does has something to do with Windows Professional
+When googling on the X19-98813, it looks like it does have something to do with Windows Professional

 I shut down the working device and opened my “Not Enterprise upgraded” device to determine if that X19-98813 is also mentioned when I am blocking that store API